 It is very important to understand the electricity bill and it’s components to make plans for energy savings.
-Our electricity bills have quite a lot of information to give us a good insight to our electricity consumption patterns.
-A good understanding of various components can help one plan for money saving exercise.
-In this article, we will discuss various sections/information on electricity bills that are important:
+Our electricity bills have quite a lot of information to give us a good insight into our electricity consumption patterns.
+A good understanding of various components can help one plan for money-saving exercise.
+To know the tariff of each State applicable for the year 2019, click here.

 - Type of Supply & Connected Load (Fixed charges of each State/DISCOM): Connected (or Sanctioned) Load is the total pool of supply that is given to a meter.
 This is calculated in kW (or Killo-Watts).
-This is the total peak kW given to a meter based on the appliances connected to the meter.
-This is not your actual energy consumption and only impacts fixed charges on your electicity bill.
-Connected load also determines if the connection will be a single phase or three phase.
-If load is more then the sanctioned load, then it will impact the fixed charges for that month and some DISCOM imposes a penalty of increased fixed charges for the incremental increase of the actual load drawn.
+This is the permissible total peak kW given to a meter based on the appliances connected to the meter.
+This is not your actual energy consumption and only impacts fixed charges on your electricity bill.
+Connected load also determines if the connection will be a single-phase or three-phase.
+If the actual load is more then the sanctioned load, then it will impact the fixed charges for that month and some DISCOM imposes a penalty of increased fixed charges for the incremental increase of the actual load drawn.
 Every DISCOM is having a method of calculating the load to be sanctioned to the applicant and should check the website of the company as it varies widely such as:

 - Tariff Structure: It is very important to note the tariff structure on your bill, as this is the best indicator of how the bill can be reduced.
-Typically for residential and SMB commercial connections, the structure is slab based (unlike industrial connections where units are charged at a high flat rate).
+Typically for residential and SMB commercial connections, the structure is slab based (unlike industrial connections where units are charged at a high flat-rate).
 The intent behind the slab structure is to reward low energy users and charge extra to those who have high consumption.
 The slabs are based on the “Units Consumed” that we discussed earlier.
-As the number of units consumed increase, energy charge changes and also the fixed costs associated with the slab increases.
+As the number of units consumed increase, energy charge changes and also the fixed costs associated (single-phase) with the slab increases.
 Below is a sample of tariff structure from a bill from Mumbai: